 Teal has the ability to work extraordinarily well in bohemian style homes, adding a pop of color and personality.
 Pair it with light wood countertops and textured stools for an open and inviting result that will encourage your entire family to sit around the kitchen island while you cook.
 Just ask Jess Ann Kirby.

-2. Add tropical decor.
+2. Add brass accents.

 3. Make it luxe.